The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Discussion

-In the IPD, agents evaluate each other based on their behaviours, to defect or to cooperate.
-In realistic contexts, human beings also consider how others come to these decisions.
+Within the Iterated Prisoner's Dilemma (IPD), agents assess each other's actions, deciding whether to defect or cooperate.
+In real-world scenarios, humans similarly take into account the thought processes that lead others to make these decisions.
 People, first, tend to trust others who cooperate without ever thinking about defecting over those who do consider defection an option, and only later choose against trusting them.
 According to Kant, “In law a man is guilty when he violates the rights of others.
 In ethics he is guilty if he only thinks of doing so.” \citep{Hoffman2016}.

-Such sensitivity to the thought processes of others who may consider cheating or deception as an option involves a further capacity to recognize intentions.
-Consistent with Kant’s observations, \citet{Luis2017AAMAS}'s research confirms that intention recognition plays a crucial role in moderating social interactions, even when any given intention is not carried out \citep{?}.

-However, common sense stresses that feeling guilt for harm done to others only makes sense if one perceives those others do not intend harm and will feel guilty for harm done as well.
-Where recognizing the intention of another is not considered, then feeling guilty about defections without regard to what others feel about their defections is self-defeating.
+Being attuned to the thought processes or behavioral indications of individuals contemplating cheating or deception entails an added ability to recognize intentions.
+In accordance with Kant's insights, \citet{Luis2017AAMAS} affirm that intention recognition plays a crucial role in regulating social interactions, even in cases where a given intention is not explicitly acted upon.
+However, common sense stresses that feeling guilt for harm done to others only makes sense if one perceives those others did not intend harm and will feel guilty for harm done as well.
+Where recognizing the intention of another is not considered, then feeling guilty about defections without regard to what others conceivably feel about their defections is self-defeating.

-Overall, the present investigation has resulted in a rigorous, game-theoretical based account, of how together the social costs and underlying network structures of a population, or distributed MAS, allow for the co-evolution and co-existence of diverse forms of social and non-social emotions.
-As a result, this strengthens cooperation, though their beholders will incur a significant emotional cost to themselves to achieve this.
+In essence, the present research has provided a robust, game-theoretical-based account of how the interplay between social costs and underlying network structures in a population or distributed Multi-Agent System (MAS) enables the co-evolution and coexistence of different types of social and non-social emotions.
+As a desired result, this strengthens cooperation, though their beholders will incur a significant emotional cost to themselves to achieve this.